matt1795/graphics/README.md

-# graphics
+# "supercharged" graphics library
-Simple C graphics library for drawing images, turtle graphics and outputting video.
+Simple C graphics library with C++ wrapper for drawing images, turtle graphics and outputting video.

 ## Usage (still images and turtle graphics)
 Example program to draw a tree using turtle graphics: